microsoft/vscode-docs/docs/remote/containers.md

 1. Use **File > New Window** to open a local window local window.

-2. Install the [Docker extension](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) and then install it from the extension panel.
+2. Install the [Docker extension](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) from the extension panel if not already present.

 3. You can then go to the Docker panel and expand the Containers tree to see what is running.
 Right click and select Stop Container to shut one down.